namwkim/storycurve/README.md

  ```

 ### How to Use
 Here, we will demonstrate how we used the [_Pulp Fiction_](http://storycurve.namwkim.org/datasets/pulp_fiction.json) data to create its story curve.
-You can find example codes that were used in the data [here](https://github.com/namwkim/storycurve/blob/gh-pages/js/draw_storycurves.js).
+You can find more example codes that were used in the demo: [here](https://github.com/namwkim/storycurve/blob/gh-pages/js/draw_storycurves.js).

 ```html
 <div id="pulp_fiction" class="storycurve"></div>